synfonaut/neuralfm/README.md

 ## TODO

-- [ ] add check for long sleep...if all users have been updated within last 5 minutes....sleep for a few minutes
 - [ ] see how far you can go back in twitter history
 - [ ] discover limits of Twitter API